dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 To create your notebook, you'll use `Google Colab <https://colab.research.google.com/>`_, a popular online notebook service.
 Of course, you can author notebooks in other environments, such as `GitHub Codespaces <https://github.com/features/codespaces>`_, `MyBinder <https://mybinder.org/>`_, or `Jupyter <https://jupyter.org/try-jupyter/lab/>`_, but Colab is a clean, easy-to-use option that's perfect for beginners.

-If you've already created a notebook, but it's not on GitHub, start at `Save Your Notebook to GitHub<save-your-notebook-to-github>`.
+If you've already created a notebook, but it's not on GitHub, start at :ref:`Save Your Notebook to GitHub <save-your-notebook-to-github>`.
-If your notebook is on GitHub, skip to `Create Your .dockstore.yml" File<create-your-dockstore-yml-file>`.
+If your notebook is on GitHub, skip to :ref:`Create Your .dockstore.yml File <create-your-dockstore-yml-file>`.

 Create a Notebook
 -----------------

-To create a notebook, first navigate to the `Google Colab site<https://colab.research.google.com/>`, create a Google account, and log into it.
+To create a notebook, first navigate to the `Google Colab site <https://colab.research.google.com/>`_, create a Google account if you don't already have one (click the *Sign In* button at upper right, and then *Create account*), and log into it.

 Then, click on *File > New* to open a new notebook.
 Next, click the *+ Code* button to create a code cell and type a few lines of Python into it.
 Now, execute the cell by clicking the *Run* "play" icon to the left.
-The environment will run your code (typically, behind the scenes, on another computer) and display the output below the cell.
+Colab will run your code (behind the scenes, somewhere in "the cloud") and display the output below the cell.
 Take a look, and if it's not right, edit and re-run your code until you're happy.
 Then, add a text cell that explains your notebook and how it works.

 Voilà, you've created a notebook!